Updated: December 12, 2024

 GC-ICON-102Can foreigners buy property in Porto?

 Foreign investors and expats are not restricted from buying property in Porto or Portugal in general.
-However, it’s highly recommended to seek the professional assistance of local real estate agencies or buyer’s agents when buying a house in Porto Portugal, in addition to working with an experienced real estate lawyer.
-Working with a real estate agency or seeking buyer’s agent services will prove invaluable throughout the buying process, while a trusted lawyer will ensure you face no legal issues throughout the process.
+However, it’s highly recommended to seek the professional assistance of local real estate agencies or buyer’s agents when buying a house in Porto to guide you through the process, in addition to working with an experienced real estate lawyer to avoid any legal issues.

 It is important to note that if you are a non-EU citizen looking to buy a house in Porto to live in permanently or visit Portugal frequently, you must secure one of Portugal’s valid visa options.
 Portuguese visa options for non-EU citizens include: